RKGman/fire-beats/README.md

 - The controls do not apply to the log in screen.
 - In some cases the Current Track overlay display doesn't show up; this may be due to a conflict with other external plugins.
+- In shuffle mode, volume sliders don't apply.
+- Mute kills shuffle.
+Button to shuffle to new track must be clicked to resume.

 ## Features in developement

 - Ability to use the SoundCloud API to stream tracks.
-- Ability to loop tracks.
-- Assign a different color to a track containing a remix in the music tab.